qt37t247/German_cockroach_ddRAD/fastsimcoal/README.md

 After the simulations, perform "bestrun.sh" to extract the best run for each demographic model into a new folder named "bestrun".

-Run "AIC.R" to calculate AIC value for the bestrun of each demographic model.
-Compare the AIC values among models to determine the best model.

 ## Parametric bootstrapping

 Once the best demographic model is determined, modify the "xxx_maxL.par" in the subfolder "bestrun" of the folder of the best demographic model.